-Plan description: ERS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly during the 1949 Legislative Session for the purpose of providing retirement allowances for employees of the State of Georgia and its political subdivisions.
+Plan description: ERS is a cost sharing multiple employer defined benefit pension plan established by the Georgia General Assembly during the 1949 Legislative Session for the purpose of providing retirement allowances for employees of the State of Georgia and its political subdivisions.
 ERS is directed by a Board of Trustees.
 Title 47 of the O.C.G.A. assigns the authority to establish and amend the benefit provisions to the State Legislature.
-ERS issues a publicly available financial report that can be obtained at www.ers.ga.gov/formspubs/formspubs.html.
+ERS issues a publicly available financial report that can be obtained at www.ers.ga.gov/ post/annual-financial-reports.

 Benefits provided: The ERS Plan supports three benefit tiers: Old Plan, New Plan, and Georgia State Employees' Pension and Savings Plan (GSEPS).
 Employees under the Old Plan started membership prior to July 1, 1982 and are subject to plan provisions in effect prior to July 1, 1982.
-Members hired on or after July 1, 1982 but prior to January 1, 2009 are New Plan members subject to modified plan provisions.
+Members hired on or after July 1, 1982 but prior to January 1, 2009 are New Plan members subject to modified plan techniques.
+The roll forward calculation adds the annual normal cost (also called service cost), subtracts the actual benefit payments and refunds for the plan year, and then applies the expected investment rate of return for the year.

+provisions.
 Effective January 1, 2009, new state employees and rehired state employees who did not retain membership rights under the Old or New Plans are members of GSEPS.
 ERS members hired prior to January 1, 2009 also have the option to irrevocably change their membership to GSEPS.